Peter Godwin

 Peter Godwin (born 4 December 1957) is a Zimbabwean author, journalist, screenwriter, documentary filmmaker, and former human rights lawyer.
 Best known for his writings concerning the breakdown of his native Zimbabwe, he has reported from more than 60 countries and written several books.
-He served as president of PEN American Center from 2012 to 2015 and resides in Manhattan, New York.
+He served as president of PEN American Center from 2012 to 2015 and resides in Manhattan, New York, United States.

 Early life and education

-His mother came from an Anglican background in England and she moved to Southern Rhodesia in her twenties, where she was a medical doctor.
-His father, Kazimierz Jerzy Goldfarb, a Polish Jewish engineer moved to the country from England after marrying Godwin's mother.
+Godwin's mother came from an Anglican background in England; in her twenties, she moved to Southern Rhodesia, where she was a medical doctor.
+Godwin's father, Kazimierz Jerzy Goldfarb, a Polish Jewish engineer, moved to the country from England after marrying Godwin's mother.
 Godwin's paternal grandparents and aunts were murdered at Treblinka extermination camp in the Holocaust.
 For fear of anti-semitism, Godwin's father did not tell his children about his Jewish background for decades and instead went by the name George Godwin.

 Godwin grew up with his family in Rhodesia, where he attended St. George's College.
 He was conscripted into the British South Africa Police at the age of seventeen to fight in the Rhodesian Bush War.
 In 1978, his older sister Jain and her fiancé were killed when their car was ambushed by insurgents.
 Another sister, Georgina Godwin, has worked as a journalist, broadcast presenter and podcaster, in both Zimbabwe and the UK.

 Peter Godwin studied law at Cambridge University and international relations at Oxford University.